 3.3 Choose a hosting company

-The first thing you want to do is evaluate your current web hosting company and look at your other options.
+You first want to evaluate your current web hosting company and look at your other options.
 If you are happy with your current web hosting company and would prefer not to move, you may want to utilize these uptime monitoring tools to ensure your hosting is the best it can be and your site is not having downtime.

-If you’re building a simple website, of course, the best way is to jump for a website builder like Strikingly, which comes with hosting.
+If you’re building a simple website, the best way is to jump for a website builder like Strikingly, which comes with hosting.